untra/polyglot/_posts/2015-9-19-presenting-polyglot.en.md

 In the past, a multi-language static site or blog had to keep delicate track of what language each relative link the site was serving.
 It was all too easy for a developer to stumble, and foreign language visitors would quickly get lost in untranslated content.

 Polyglot automatically relativizes the urls for each language you want your site to build for.
-This way your french website stays isolated from your english one (as long your french website stays french)
+This allows website visitors to stay isolated on one language while browsing your website.

 ## Fallback Support

-When you *don't* have translated or multilingual content, the site will still build with the content you do have.
-When you *do* have translated or multilingual content, the site will build using that content.
+When you *don't* have translated or multilingual content, Jekyll will still build with the content you do have.
+When you *do* have translated or multilingual content, Jekyll will build using that content.
 Simple as that.

 Sitemaps stay consistent across all languages, and translated stays in the site it was built for.